 Ankle Brachial Index

-Ankle-brachial index compares the Doppler pressure of an arm to a leg to screen for lower limb ischemia.
+The ankle-brachial index compares the Doppler pressure of an arm to a leg to screen for lower limb ischemia.
 This is performed by recording the highest Doppler sound of the brachial pulse and comparing it to the highest Doppler sound of the posterior tibial or dorsalis pedis artery.
 The ankle Doppler pressure is then divided by the brachial Doppler pressure to calculate the index.

 Indexes less than 0.9 indicate an abnormal result and the patient should be considered for further vascular assessment.